FarahRoshdii/tmdb-movie-app/README.md

 - Not using a full ORM (like Sequelize, ActiveRecord) keeps it simple, but requires writing raw SQL queries.

 How to run
 1. Copy server .env.example and set TMDB_API_KEY and JWT_SECRET:
 2. run npm run setup
+3. run npm run dev which concurrently runs client and server.

-What it does
+What npm run setup does
-1.Installs dependencies for server and client.
+1. Installs dependencies for server and client.

-2.Creates the MySQL database if it doesn’t exist.
+2. Creates the MySQL database if it doesn’t exist.

-3. Seeds the database with movies and genres.
+3. Seeds the database with movies and their genres.

-3. run npm run dev which concurrently runs client and server
+Unit Tests

-4. to run tests run npm test in server directory
+- To run backend unit tests , run npm test in server directory.

 API examples